craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 	- Coinpurse (Small)
 	- Quiver (Small)

-In addition to these 'equipment' Slots, a character gains a number of additional slots based on their Strength Modifier, assumed to be the additional straps, bags, and pouches an Adventurer acquires over time.
+In addition to these 'Equipment' Slots, a character gains a number of 'Strength Based' slots based on their Strength Modifier, assumed to be the additional straps, bags, and pouches an Adventurer acquires over time.

 Characters who are considered Large gain an effective +4 to their Strength Modifier and characters who are considered Small incur an effective -4 to their Strength Modifier for calculating the number of 'Strength Based' Inventory Slots a character receives.